-For a step by step introduction to Data Science Studio, we recommend that you follow our Tutorials first.
+For a step by step introduction to DSS, we recommend that you follow our Tutorials first.

-The dataset is the core object you will be manipulating in Data Science Studio.
+The dataset is the core object you will be manipulating in DSS.
 A dataset is a series of records with the same schema.
 It is quite analogous to a table in the SQL world.

 - A SQL table or custom SQL query